sanjay-maurya-alight/angular-cdk-notes/overlay.md

 constructor(private overlay: Overlay){}
 ```

 Next thing we need to create instance of overlay by providing configuration to `create` method.
 We need to use `AfterViewInit` lifecycle hook to put all our code there.
 Note that our UI componet is of type component and therefore type of portal we need to attach to overlay is of Component portal.
-The overlay can be of `ComponentPortal`, `TemplatePortal` or any HTML DOM converted to `Portal`.
+The overlay can be of `ComponentPortal`, `TemplatePortal` or any custom `Portal` instance defined using HTML DOM.

 ```ts
 ngAfterViewInit()